Please read all the information below and associated with the Housing and Dining Services Contract (“Contract”).

 It is important to note that meal plans cannot be downgraded after the Wednesday before classes begin.

-A $200 deposit / pre-payment must accompany the housing contract.
-This payment will be credited to the student's room and board charge.
-Deposit payments can be made online with a credit card or an eCheck at
+A $200 deposit/pre-payment must accompany the Housing Application.
+This payment will be credited to the Resident's room charge.
+Deposit payments can be made online with a credit card or an eCheck after completing the housing application via

-An initial electronic billing notice is sent to the student's OHIO e-mail account in mid-August.
+- An initial electronic billing notice is sent to the Resident's OHIO e-mail account in mid-August.

 Cancellation & Refund Policy

-Refunds are processed according to the below refund schedule by Housing and Residence Life only after the student has removed all of his or her belongings from their assigned room and a Housing and Residence Life staff member has completed a checkout form and returned it to our office.
-Please keep in mind that cancellation of room and board must be requested in writing directly to Housing and Residence Life and does not automatically cancel charges assessed by other University department, and / or class registration.
-The students should check with the Office of the University Registrar for questions related to cancellation of registration.
+- Refunds are processed according to the below refund schedule by Housing and Residence Life only after the Resident has removed all of his or her belongings from your assigned room and a Housing and Residence Life staff member has completed a checkout form and returned it to our office.
+Please keep in mind that cancellation of room and board must be requested in writing directly to Housing and Residence Life and does not automatically cancel charges assessed by other University departments and/or class registration.
+The Resident should check with the Office of the University Registrar for questions related to cancellation of registration.

-Housing and Residence Life will not remove housing / dining service charges from a student account as long as he or she is enrolled for classes on the Athens campus unless the student has received an approved exemption/termination from their housing commitment.
+- Housing and Residence Life will not remove housing/dining service charges from a student account as long as you are enrolled for classes on the Athens campus unless you have received an approved exemption/termination from your housing commitment.

 Return to Top